makgill/deryk/_pages/bitcoin/humour/index.md

 ## WTF is this?

-This is my attempt to prevent the kind of watered-down academic history of Bitcoin that will no-doubt be written by chronicling content and events that are so shameful they're funny.
+This is my attempt to prevent the kind of watered-down academic history of Bitcoin that will no-doubt be written by chronicling content and events that are so shameful, wacky or awesome that they're funny.

 {% assign bitcoinhumour = site.bitcoinhumour | sort: 'date' | reverse %}
 {% for bitcoinhumour in bitcoinhumour %}